 Co-Founder and Managing Partner, Intercept

 Shaheen Yazdani is Co-Founder and Managing Partner at Intercept, a B2B marketing agency specializing in the global technology sector.
-With the agency's origins in education, Shaheen brings 15 years experience in marketing to K-12 and HED audiences for her clients including Microsoft, Intuit and Elections Ontario.
+With the agency's origins in education, Shaheen brings 15 years experience in marketing to K-12 and HED audiences.
 She holds an honours degree in Business Administration from the Schulich School of Business and is a Certified Change Practitioner through the Prosci program.
-Shaheen is an active volunteer, serving on the GTA’s regional board for Women in Communications and Technology and as an advisor with Springboard Enterprises.

 Shaheen is deeply passionate about the early integration of STEM education.
 Having participated in Science Olympiad and mathlete programs in her youth, she believes in the pivotal role specialized programming plays in shaping adolescent interests.
-Today, she is a strong advocate among the parent community in driving awareness of extra-curricular STEM programs.
+Today, she is a strong advocate in driving awareness of extra-curricular STEM programs.
 Her children participate in a variety of enrichment programs including Spirit of Math, Spirit of Technology and FIRST Robotics.
-Shaheen is an active parent volunteer with her elementary school-aged children, and has experience in the public and private school settings.

 Bill Zerter